dgalarza/lutron-caseta-mcp/README.md

 # Lutron Caseta MCP Server

 A Model Context Protocol (MCP) server for controlling Lutron Caseta smart lights and devices.
+Powered by [pylutron-caseta](https://github.com/gurumitts/pylutron-caseta).
 This server allows AI assistants to interact with your Lutron Caseta bridge to control lights, check device status, and manage your smart home lighting.

 ## Features